What a 409A Valuation Actually Is

 409A Safe Harbor Checklist: The Independent-Appraiser Requirement

-The 409a safe harbor checklist calculator section of the tool walks through the 6 IRC §409A(d)(1)(B)(ii) safe-harbor conditions: (1) independent qualified appraiser, (2) valuation less than 12 months old, (3) no material event since, (4) documented in writing with reasonable factors, (5) illiquid private company, (6) consistently applied to all grants.
+The safe-harbor checklist walks through the 6 IRC §409A(d)(1)(B)(ii) conditions: (1) independent qualified appraiser, (2) valuation less than 12 months old, (3) no material event since, (4) documented in writing with reasonable factors, (5) illiquid private company, (6) consistently applied to all grants.
 All 6 must be YES to qualify.
 Safe-harbor flips the burden of proof: if you have it, the IRS must prove your valuation is grossly unreasonable.
 Without it, you must prove your valuation is reasonable.
-That's why every priced-round startup pays $1,500–$2,500 for a formal Carta / Pulley / Eqvista 409A — the cost is trivial compared to losing safe harbor.
+That is why every priced-round startup pays $1,500–$2,500 for a formal Carta, Pulley, or Eqvista 409A — the cost is trivial compared to losing safe harbor.

-409A Valuation for Seed Startup: When a Formal 409A May Not Be Needed Yet
+Seed-Stage 409As: When a Formal Appraisal May Not Be Needed Yet

 409A Valuation for Series A — What Changes